 Where no woman has gone before…

-Another lesser known story of a white ally using their star power to fight for equality is that of Leonard Nimoy, or his Vulcan Counterpart–Mr. Spock.
+Another lesser known story of white allyship in Hollywood is that of Leonard Nimoy, or his Vulcan Counterpart–Mr. Spock.
 In 1966, actress Nichelle Nichols made history by becoming the first Black woman to play a leading role on television.
 Her character, Communication Officer Lieutenant Uhura, became a beacon for other Black actors hoping to break into the mainstream.
 In fact, when creator and screenwriter Gene Roddenberry made a statement that Nichols planned to leave the show, Martin Luther King, Jr. reached out to her expressing his overwhelming admiration for the role she was playing as a non-stereotypical Black woman on mainstream television.
 “You cannot abdicate your position,” he said.

 Despite her notoriety and the glass ceiling she broke, it wasn’t until her co-star, Leonard Nimoy, spoke out that she could be treated as an equal on the show.
 Throughout his Star Trek career, Nimoy fought for both Black and female pay equity which, in the 1960s, was quite literally a novel concept.
 At the time Nichols was making significantly less than both Nimoy and George Takai.
 Using his sway as a star of the show, Nimoy took this to management and actually secured equal pay for the cast.
 Additionally, when Roddenberry went on to produce the Star Trek animated series, Nimoy refused to be a voice actor until both Nichols and Takai were cast.